 The Delaware Department of Education requires that persons seeking certification as a School Library Media Specialist complete an ALA/CAEP accredited program in that area.
 Candidates who possess a master’s degree in library/information science will not be required to complete another master’s degree program, but may enroll in and complete the following approved courses at the University of Delaware.

-For candidates with master’s degrees in library/information science to be eligible for ARTC’s recommendations to DOE for certification in School Library Media, candidates must complete the following:
+For candidates with master’s degrees in library/information science to be eligible for ARTC’s recommendation to DOE for certification in School Library Media, candidates must complete the following:

 - Provide proof of successfully passing the PRAXIS Core test in education (minimum scores: 156 in reading, 162 in writing , 150 in math).